Lake Sterzh

 Lake Sterzh (Стерж) is the third largest among the Valdai Lakes in Tver Oblast of Russia.
 It is the first lake through which the Volga flows.

+Geography

 The lake's length is 12 km, its width is up to 1500 m, and the average depth is 5 m.
 The surface area of the lake is 17.9 km2.
 The lake gives its name to the Sterzh Cross.
 The 167 cm cross, formerly situated on the bank of the lake, has now been exhibited in the Tver History Museum for over a century.

+Volga reservoir

 Lake Sterzh is oriented north to south, with one bay stretching to the east.
 The Volga flows in the northern part of the lake.
 In the south, Lake Sterzh continues as Lake Vselug.
-Together with Lake Vselug, Lake Peno, and Lake Volgo it forms Upper Volga Reservoir.
+Together with Lake Vselug, Lake Peno, and Lake Volgo it forms the Upper Volga Reservoir.
 The lake is shared between Ostashkovsky (north) and Penovsky (south) Districts of Tver Oblast.

 The drainage basin of Lake Sterzh includes the northern part of Ostashkovsky District and minor areas in the northeast of Penovsky District.